chcnetconsulting/AdminLTE/README.md

 ...
 }
 ```
-Then prepre a proper default.php in AdminLTE Stype in templates/layout/.
-You can use the default Demo Layout as starting point for your website layout: https://adminlte.io/themes/AdminLTE/index2.html.
+Then prepre a proper default.php in AdminLTE style in templates/layout/.
+Please follow the default Demo Layout as starting point for your website layout: https://adminlte.io/themes/AdminLTE/index2.html.

 Do not forget to search and replace all occurrences of "../../" with  "/AdminLTE/" (mention the closing bracket).